 By Christopher Mansfield -What is technical writing?
 It is a vital skill that is useful for anyone in a technical field.
 It entails taking complex information and making it easy to understand and follow.
-Whether performing technical writing for your department or working as a technical writer who wants to write my essay without plagiarism, you don’t want people to perceive your skills as bad.
+Whether performing technical writing for your department or working as a technical writer who wants to write an essay without plagiarism, you don’t want people to perceive your skills as bad.
 So, what can you do to improve your technical writing skills?

 Every time you write content, you target a specific target.
 For a technical writer, the first step is to understand the target audience.
 Begin the writing process by analyzing your audience to understand who will be reading the document.
 If you skip this step, you will end up with a manual that does not meet the expectations of a specific user.
 It is always wise to be empathetic while drafting any technical information to a non-technical audience.
 You should be conscious of your audience’s needs, tasks, expectations, and skill levels.
 Your audience’s level of knowledge, skills, language, and physical abilities influence the vocabulary and explanation you use in writing.